SadRobotChannel/af/index.md

 If you're new to crypto faucets this site is for you.
 We list bitcoin and other digital currency faucets that are verified for their value and reputation.
 Usually people start trying-out faucets out of curiosity, or as a hobby, but with some knowledge and consistency such hobby can offer a good income.
 Our goal is to share the knowledge and to enable you to earn digital currency in the way that suits your interests and your life-style.

+◘ You may also be interested in crypto airdrops.
+Read the <a href="airdrops.html">Getting Started with Airdrops</a> draft post.

 **Getting started with bitcoin faucets**

 Cryptocurrency faucets are reward systems in a form of a website or an app that dispense free coins.
 Visitors can claim bitcoin satoshi or other types of coins in an exchange for completing a captcha or tasks described by the websites.